jsenv/core/packages/independent/snapshot/readme.md

 - available ressources,
 - and so on...

-To ensure the snapshot generated is not influenced by this, all fluctuating values are replaced with stable values.
+To ensure the snapshot generated is not influenced, all fluctuating values are replaced with stable values.

 - Things like "2s" becomes "Xs"
 - Filesystem urls dynamic parts are replaced